Overview

 Based on the episode(s): Trial (loosely based)

-The Sega Genesis version was a run 'n' gun game.
-Instead of using guns Batman and Robin used Batarangs.
-Levels would be swarming with enemies and you must "shoot" them to defeat them.
-If you get up close to an enemy then the heroes with either punch or kick them instead of throwing a Batarang.
-Some levels you would play in a Batwing moving from the left to the right shooting down anything in your path.
-The plot featured Mr. Freeze wanting to freeze Gotham .
-In the process he released Joker, Two-Face, and Mad Hatter out of Arkham Asylum an attempt to distract Batman and Robin from his intentions.
+The Sega Genesis version is a run 'n' gun game.
+Instead of using guns Batman and Robin use Batarangs.
+Levels are swarming with enemies and the player must "shoot" them to defeat them.
+If they get up close to the player then the heroes will either punch or kick them instead of throwing a Batarang.
+In some levels the player flies in a Batwing moving from the left to the right shooting down anything in their path.
+The plot features Mr. Freeze wanting to freeze Gotham .
+In the process he releases Joker, Two-Face, and Mad Hatter out of Arkham Asylum an attempt to distract Batman and Robin from his intentions.
 The Genesis version consists of four levels:

 Bosses: